RendleLabs/Beeline/README.md

 ## Other Notes

+- There's no escaping of characters when serializing strings, that's still `//TODO`.
 - I've been working on this in Rider 2017.3 and it puts red squiggles all over the uses of `Span<T>`, and tells you the `Span` property of `Memory<T>` is get-only when you write to it using the indexer, but everything seems to build and run OK.